leo-cabezas/earendil-SAR-system/README.md

 ### C.2.
 File upload instructions

-- **Step 1:** Grab a USB-C-to-USB-A cable and plug it into the Feather's USB-C port.
+- **Step 1:** Grab a data-capable USB-C cable and plug it into the Feather's USB-C port.

 - **Step 2** - Press and hold the 'Boot' button on the Adafruit Feather RP2040 + RFM95.

-- **Step 3** - While holding the 'Boot' button, plug the USB-A end of the cable to your computer.
+- **Step 3** - While holding the 'Boot' button, plug the other end of the cable into your computer.

 - **Step 4** - Release the 'Boot' button.
 The Feather should be recognized as storage volume 'RPI-RP2'.